twilio-professional-services/clear-long-lived-channels/README.md

 ## Create Sync Doc

-Try to fetch the Sync Doc by the doc's unique name, here we use prefix + Channel SID.
-If an existing Sync Doc with the Channel SID related to the task from event stream doesn't exist, we will use this API to create a new Sync Doc.
+Try to fetch the Sync Doc by the doc's unique name, here we use prefix + Channel SID - prefix could be Strings that you define.
+If an existing Sync Doc related to the task from event stream doesn't exist - means this channel SID isn't stored in the Sync Doc, we will use this API to create a new Sync Doc.

 https://www.twilio.com/docs/sync/api/document-resource